-Beam and detectors

-Beamline for Schools 2019
+Beam and detectors Beamline for Schools 2020

 Note

 If you have participated in BL4S in the past, you may have read earlier versions of this document.
-Please note that in 2019 the BL4S experiments will take place at DESY, Hamburg, Germany.
-The conditions of the beam at DESY are different from what CERN was offering until 2018.
-Please read this document carefully to understand if your experiment is feasible under the conditions available at DESY.
+Please note that in 2020 the BL4S experiments will take place at DESY, Hamburg, Germany.
+The conditions of the beam are different between the two facilities and are different from what CERN was offering until 2018.
+Please read this document carefully to understand if your experiment is feasible under the new conditions.